 She was very friendly.
 She seemed sincere when she claimed to have had several ghostly experiences in the Whaley House.
 She claimed that she’s heard footsteps pacing in the upstairs theater when nobody was present.
 She’s also seen a strange shadow moving back and forth on an upstairs wall, with no perceptible source.

 The cashier at the gift shop next door claimed to have seen the mysterious shadow, as well.
 I asked her if she believed in ghosts, and she carefully remained neutral.
-I was interested to see that almost every book and souvenir in the gift shop exploited the museums’s spooky reputation, including shirts that read “Got Ghosts?”
+I was interested to see that many books and souvenir in the gift shop concern the museum’s spooky reputation, including shirts that read “Got Ghosts?”